Dr Mette High

 Biography

-Mette High?s field research is in Mongolia and the United States, where she focuses on questions of ethics and economic life.
+Mette High’s field research is in Mongolia and the United States, where she focuses on questions of ethics and economic life.

-High is currently on research leave directing a European Research Council funded project: "The Ethics of Oil: Finance Moralities and Environmental Politics in the Global Oil Economy (ENERGY ETHICS)".
-Based on multiple ethnographic studies across the world, this 5-year research project considers how people in the oil economy make financial and ethical valuations of oil.
+In addition to being Director of Research for the Department, High is also bringing to a close her European Research Council funded project: "The Ethics of Oil: Finance Moralities and Environmental Politics in the Global Oil Economy (ENERGY ETHICS)".
+Based on multiple ethnographic studies across the world, this 6-year research project has involved a 10-person research team and considers how people in the oil economy make financial and ethical valuations of oil.
 As this project brings an anthropological sensitivity to issues of money, energy and climate change, its ambition is to provide a novel framework for investigating how oil valuations relate to political reforms and new climate economic initiatives.

 Prior to this project, High was funded by the Leverhulme Trust to carry out a 3-year research project in the state of Colorado, USA.
-Building on her theoretical interest in ethical sensibilities and economic transformations in resource extraction, she examined how oil and gas company workers perceived the risks and possibilities involved when applying the technology of ?hydraulic fracturing?.
+Building on her theoretical interest in ethical sensibilities and economic transformations in resource extraction, she examined how oil and gas company workers perceived the risks and possibilities involved when applying the technology of ‘hydraulic fracturing’.
 Her fieldwork with on-site crew and executives in company headquarters informed her interest in topics such as energy industries, commodity markets and global finance, calculation and risk.

 Before shifting her ethnographic focus to the United States, High pursued a research project on the involvement of Buddhist monks in a country-wide gold rush in Mongolia.
 Funded by the British Academy, she carried out ethnographic fieldwork in monasteries near the mining camps.
 In this project, she examined the institutionalisation of religious practice and self-transformational ethics in the context of a booming gold mining industry and drastic political reform.